ocaml/flexdll/README.md

 consequence, FlexDLL defines its own entry point, which first asks the main program to perform relocations and then calls the regular entry point of the C runtime library.
-This behavior is implemented in the `flexdll_initer.c` file and the corresponding object file (whose name depends on the toolchain) is automatically included by `flexlink`.
+This behavior is implemented in the `flexdll_initer.c` file, and the corresponding object file (whose name depends on the toolchain) is automatically included by `flexlink`.

 It is possible to completely disable the DLL entry point with the